qossmic/deptrac/README.md

 ## Getting Started

-The easiert way to get started is to download the depfile.par.
+The easiest way to get started is to download the depfile.phar.

-At first, you need a depfile (written in YAML).
+At first, you need a so called "depfile", which is written in YAML.
 You can generate a bootstrapped `depfile.yml` with

 ```bash